 Project Location: Minneapolis/St. Paul, Minnesota

 Corresponding Course: None.
-Students will meet 5 times before the excursion and 1 time after.
+Students meet 4 times before the excursion and once after

-Estimate Cost of Participation: $90 program fee + meals
+Cost of Participation: $75 program fee + estimated $100 for meals

 Abstract: This program provides students with opportunities to expand their cultural competencies, pedagogical practices, and depth of personal interaction surrounding topics related to Somali experiences and to social justice issues in general.
 This comprehensive educational program combines more than 24 hours of classroom-based instructions, a week-long, full-day, field placement in specially selected schools that serve primarily Somali youth, and daily excursions in and around the Somali community in Minneapolis/St. Paul.